 I like Warner’s description of this act as occupying metaphorical objects, like sleight of semantics: it captures the tangle of abstraction we employ in constructing identity, while also prefiguring the global use of occupy in political uprisings and protests in recent years.

-The Wikipedia page on reappropriation is patchy but has a decent list of examples.
+Wikipedia’s page on reappropriation is patchy but has a decent list of examples.
 One case not included is when in 2013 the Turkish prime minister called protesters çapulcu (‘looters’), and they quickly adopted the epithet with pride; the novel verb form çapuling became a popular rallying cry.
 The use of reclaimed slurs is not without hazard, though, even for lexicographers, as Kory Stamper showed in a thoughtful post.